Balder1840/url2wiz.NET/README.md

 # url2wiz.NET
-a tool to transfer url(s) to wiz note
+a tool to translate url(s) to wiz note

 ### Usage:
 	-D: the root directory of your internet shortcuts,